 If you have been working from home for a long time, you’re lucky.
 For everyone else, the absence of an office can be a real challenge.
 Inability to organize yourself, low efficiency, overwork or underwork.
 These problems await every beginner in this difficult business.
-Sometimes the only thing you want is to spend time with relatives or play online roulette at National casino instead of working.
 Do you want to organize your home office like a true professional?
 These rules will help you.

 Remember that the chosen place is for work only.
 You should not read there, fill out bills, or do homework with your child.
 It will help to intelligently separate the living area from the working one.
 By the way, the same applies to your computer.
 If there is a separate PC, it is much better.
 If you have only one, then it makes sense to have a separate account to work.